lpoto/discord-utility-bot/docs/CREATING_CLIENT.md

 ## Creating your discord bot client

-Visit https://discord.com/developers and log in to your discord account.
+Visit [discord developer portal](https://discord.com/developers) and log in to your discord account.

 Under `Applications` click on `New application` and name your discord bot.